Intro

 The Novag Citrine is a handsome table top chess computer with a wooden auto sensory board.
 It is nice enough to have it somewhere in your living room on a table, but I thought it would be even nicer to have it built into a chess table.

-Here is a nice picture of my Citrine before it was turned into a table:
+Here is a picture of my Citrine before it was turned into a table:

 And here you see the Citrine turned into a table: